Aditya0709-alt/FederatedRecommendationSystem/README.md

 - Implement FedScope Architecture on generalised dataset
 - Implement FedScope Architecture on graph data
 - Develop a Recommendation System based on FedScope Architecture

+## Literature Survey

+The literature survey conducted for this project included a review of several papers related to Federated Learning (FL).
+FL is a machine learning technique that enables multiple clients to collaborate on training a shared model without having to share their raw data with each other or with a central server.
+This technique is particularly useful in situations where data privacy is a concern or where the data is distributed across different locations.

+One paper that was reviewed as part of the literature survey was **FederatedScope: A Flexible Federated Learning Platform for Heterogeneity** by Xie et al. (2023).
+This paper proposed a novel FL platform called FederatedScope that uses an event-driven architecture to express the behaviors of servers and clients independently from a global perspective.
+The platform was designed to address the challenge of heterogeneity, which is a common issue in FL where clients have different data distributions or feature spaces.
+The paper demonstrated that FederatedScope achieved better performance than existing FL platforms in terms of accuracy and communication efficiency.

+Another paper that was reviewed was **FedBN: Federated Learning on Non-IID Features via Local Batch Normalization** by Li (2021).
+This paper proposed an algorithm to deal with statistical heterogeneity in FL.
+The algorithm, called FedBN, uses local batch normalization to adjust for differences in feature distributions across clients.
+The paper showed that FedBN outperformed existing FL algorithms, such as FedAvg and FedProx, in terms of convergence speed and accuracy.

+The literature survey also included a review of **FedGNN: Federated Graph Neural Network for Privacy-Preserving Recommendation** by Chuhan et al. (2021).
+This paper proposed a federated framework for privacy-preserving graph neural network (GNN) based recommendation.
+The framework allowed each user client to locally train their own GNN model while protecting their privacy through differential privacy techniques.
+The paper demonstrated that the proposed framework achieved comparable performance to existing centralized recommendation systems while maintaining privacy.

+Another paper that was reviewed was **Personalized Federated Learning using Hypernetworks** by Shamsian (2021).
+This paper proposed a method for personalized federated learning using hypernetworks, which are small neural networks applied to a target network.
+The method allowed each client to learn a personalized model while minimizing the communication overhead.
+The paper demonstrated that the proposed method achieved better performance than existing FL algorithms in terms of both accuracy and communication efficiency.

+Finally, the literature survey included a review of **Federated Social Recommendation with Graph Neural Network** by Liu et al. (2022).
+This paper proposed a novel framework for social recommendation using graph neural network (GNN) called FeSoG.
+The framework was designed to address three critical challenges in social recommendation, namely data sparsity, cold-start, and diversity.
+The paper showed that the proposed framework outperformed existing social recommendation algorithms in terms of accuracy and diversity.